SNOW Revisited: Understanding When Ideal READ Transactions Are Possible: SNW + One Version, MWMR setting

+Here present algorithm $B$, which satisfies SNW and "one-version" properties, in MWMR setting where a \rot{} must consist of one version of the data but, possibly, multiple communication trips between the reader and the servers.
+In B, the steps for the writers are shown in Pseudocode~\ref{fig:algo_bc} and for readers and the servers are presented in Pseudocode~\ref{fig:algo_b}.
+We assume a set of writers $\mathcal{W}$, a set of readers $\mathcal{R}$ and a set of $k \geq 1$ servers, $\mathcal{S}$, with ids $s_1, s_2\cdots s_k$ that stores the objects $o_1, o_2, \cdots, o_k$, respectively.
+A key ${\kappa}$ is defined as a pair $(z, w)$, where $z \in \mathbb{N}$ and $w \in \mathcal{W}$ the id of a writer.
+We use $\mathcal{K}$ to denote the set of all possible keys.
+In $B$, a key uniquely identifies some transaction.
+Also, with each transaction we associate a tag $t \in \mathbb{N}$.

-} In algorithm $B$, we designate one of the servers as the coordinator, we denote as $s^*$, for the transactions.
-Essentially, the coordinator $s^*$ is used to maintain the order of the {\sc write}s and the objects that are updated during the {\sc write} in the variable $List$.
-Note that in a system, where there are many objects different objects may be use different servers as coordinators based on some load-balancing rule.
+In $B$, we designate one of the servers as coordinator, denote as $s^*$, for the transactions.
+The $s^*$ maintains the order of the \wots{} and the objects that are updated during the \wot{} in the variable $List$.